 - 2020 Consumption in Social and Cultural Theory (MA Aalborg University)

-- 2020 Global Consumer Culture (MA Aalborg University)
+- 2020 Global Consumer Culture (MA Aalborg University) (examples of tasks for active teaching)

 - 2019 Global Consumer Culture (MA Aalborg University)